sicktooth/ominifood/README.md

 # ominifood
- just ominifood which is a fictional company who sells food
+ just ominifood which is a fictional company who sells food online. project idea gotten from udemy course